 Whenever you use your bathroom or kitchen and run an extractor to remove moisture from the air to prevent damp, the sound of the fan running may be a reminder that you are using electricity, but how much does it really cost to run an extractor fan.

 There are many factors that affect the annual running costs of your extractor fans.
 How often they are used plays a role, along with the amount of moisture in your air.
 Larger households will typically produce more water vapour than smaller households, and the amount of moisture that the air can hold is dependent on the temperature, so on cooler days, the fan may be needed more frequently.
 The amount of power that the fan is designed to use is a major factor too.
 A more powerful fan will inevitably use more energy to run, but at the same time may run for shorter sessions to achieve the same results as a less powerful model.

-An important thing to remember is that your extractor fans do not run 24 hours a day.
-Modern automatic extractor fans such as the EnviroVent Cyclone 7 include a moisture sensor that detects elevated levels of humidity in the air, so it only runs when it is needed.
+An important thing to remember is that an intermittent extractor fan does not run 24 hours a day.
+Continuously running fans do run in a trickle speed throughout the day to provide continuous ventilation.
+Modern automatic extractor fans such as the EnviroVent Cyclone 7 do just this, using just 1-2 watts of power in its trickle speed.
+It also uses a moisture sensor that detects elevated levels of humidity in the air, so it only speeds up when needed.